broken-helix/mildew-detector/MODELSELECTION.md

 ### **v2 Conclusion**

-Adadelta struggled to achieve the desired accuracy and training for 18 epochs resulted in a validation accuracy of only 90%.
+* Adadelta struggled to achieve the desired accuracy.
+* Training for 18 epochs resulted in a validation accuracy of only 90%.
-This was demonstrated in the confusion matrix, where there were large numbers of inaccurate predictions.
+* The confusion matrix, shows large numbers of inaccurate predictions.

-Therefore, this model was discontinued.
+This model was discontinued.

 ***

 ## **Model v3**

-[Adam](https://keras.io/api/optimizers/adam/) optimization is a stochastic gradient descent method that is based on adaptive estimation of first-order and second-order moments.
+> [Adam](https://keras.io/api/optimizers/adam/) optimization is a stochastic
+gradient descent method that is based on adaptive estimation of first-order and second-order moments.